 Do you love granolas?
 I love granolas.
-Not just me and you, evidence that when you go to the cereal section at the grocery store, there are stockpiles of different kinds of granolas with their different flavors.
-Different brands with all their gimmicks competing with each other.
+Not just you and me- the stockpiles of different kinds of granolas with their different flavors and different brands with all their gimmicks as they compete with each other are evidence of how much individuals love granola.
 You must be good to know what to grab without getting dizzy in choosing which one.
-Go to some specialty store, there you could see those gourmet granolas in a nice jar.
-Some granola comes loose, and some are in clusters.
-Now I'm talking.
-I'm one of those who dig into a box, digging the ones that come in a cluster, and just popping them right into my mouth.
+Some granola comes loose and some are in clusters.
+I'm one of those who dig into a box for the cluster and pop them right into my mouth.
 I may sound strange but I enjoy it that way.

-I started making granola when I made an inventory of what's in the freezer and the mini pantry.
-My Gosh, there were bits and pieces of wealth hidden in between.
-There's that small bag of flax seeds, walnuts, cashew, hemp seeds, and a lot more.
-Went to my small pantry, there are bags of oats and chia seeds.
-It's a shame to just let it go after you worked so hard to get them, this taught me to venture on how to make a perfect, healthy, crunchy and enjoyable homemade granola.
-I started making loose granola and I love it except that it feels like it is really meant for breakfast.
-I needed those clusters where I could just pick with my clean hands thinking I'm eating a cookie.
+I started making granola when I did a food inventory.
+All the bits and pieces stashed in the freezer and cupboards taught me to venture on how to make a perfect, healthy, crunchy and enjoyable homemade granola.
+I love loose granola, except that it feels like it is only meant for breakfast.
+I needed those clusters where I could just pick with my hands thinking I'm eating a cookie.

 - 6 Super-healthy seeds you should eat, Flax seeds, Chia seeds, hemp seeds, pumpkin seeds, sunflower seeds and sesame seeds.

 2. Rolled oats or old fashion oats are oat groats that have gone through a steaming and flattening process.
-Fiber-rich whole grains are a good source of protein and packed with vitamins, minerals, and antioxidants.
+Fibre-rich whole grains are a good source of protein and are packed with vitamins, minerals, and antioxidants.

 4. Olive oil, If you're watching your saturated fat.
 Otherwise, I like coconut oil too.